jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 * __Not needed if you Jailbrake an iPhone 4S.
 Just install Spire on your 4S.
 Then you can point it to your server just like you do with any other iPhone 4.__

-Before you can use SiriProxy, you must set up a DNS server on your network to forward requests for guzzoni.apple.com to the computer running the proxy (isiproxy uses Google's public DNS servers to resolve guzzoni.apple.com, so it may use your forwarding DNS server).
+Before you can use SiriProxy, you must set up a DNS server on your network to forward requests for guzzoni.apple.com to the computer running the proxy (siriproxy uses Google's public DNS servers to resolve guzzoni.apple.com, so it may use your forwarding DNS server).
 I recommend dnsmasq for this purpose.
 It's easy to get running and can easily handle this sort of behavior. ([http://www.youtube.com/watch?v=a9gO4L0U59s](http://www.youtube.com/watch?v=a9gO4L0U59s))
 Also if you dont have static ip you can use this dns python server. ([https://github.com/jimmykane/Roque-Dns-Server])